 3.59 All the questions of his honor the Ṣáḥib have herewith been mentioned and duly answered.
 If it be deemed appropriate and advisable, there would be no harm in his perusing these answers himself, and likewise they may be read by the beloved friends in that land, such as Jináb-i-‘Alí-Akbar, upon him be the glory of God, the Supreme Ordainer, and Jináb-i-Áqá Mírzá Asadu’lláh, upon him be the Glory of Glories.

-3.60 This servant beseecheth the one True God—exalted be His glory—to graciously adorn the world of humanity with justice and fairmindedness,
+3.60 This servant beseecheth the one True God—exalted be His glory—to graciously adorn the world of humanity with justice and fair-mindedness,

 although in truth the latter is but one of the expressions of the former.
 Verily, justice is a lamp that guideth man aright amidst the darkness of the world and shieldeth him from every danger.
 It is indeed a shining lamp.
 God grant that the rulers of the earth may be illumined by its light.
 This servant further imploreth God to graciously aid all men to do His will and pleasure.
 He, in truth, is the Lord of this world and of the world to come.
 No God is there but Him, the Almighty, the Most-Powerful.